locize/blog/source/_posts/2017/02-21-locizify-v2.md

 ### merging

-Sometime you want to keep innerHTML of an element together to make it easier to translate.
+Sometimes you want to keep innerHTML of an element together to make it easier to translate.

 Before: